 Assistant Director, UFL

-Kayla Thomas became a staff member with the Center for Adolescent Resiliency in February 2012 and currently serves as the Assistant Director of the United Future Leaders program.
+Kayla Sherman became a staff member with the Center for Adolescent Resiliency in February 2012 and has served as the Assistant Director of the United Future Leaders program since 2013.
 Her fascination with the multiple facets of media and communication studies, as well as a passion for working with youth greatly influenced her education and career goals.
-Kayla is a graduate of Texas Tech University with a dual degree Bachelors of Arts in Communication Studies and Public Relations.
+Kayla graduated from Texas Tech University in 2011 with a dual degree Bachelors of Arts in Communication Studies and Public Relations.
 She is also a certified educator for secondary speech education.
 Kayla completed her Master's in Family and Consumer Sciences Education in August 2016 at Texas Tech, which has greatly contributed to her roles within the UFL program, including curriculum development and implementation, staff training, research and program evaluation.
 Kayla strives to ignite a passion for learning and leadership among all she comes in contact with and is fortunate to work for a program that affords many opportunities to accomplish this daily goal.